What is it?

 Anything else I should know?

 - Size – This course is best run with 10-20 people.
+10 people recommended minimum due to interactive and discussion format.
+20 people is recommended maximum.
 Group work, discussion and role play form part of the training, and is less effective when the group is too small or too large.
 If you have less than the recommended size, you may want to look at the Tech Lead Course Availability page for public workshops where individuals can join.

 - Background – A mix of experiences is best to share lots of different stories (inexperienced + semi-experienced Tech Leads).
 Even those who have been a Tech Lead for a long time has been very useful for them because they rarely get to think and reflect on this